alievk/avatarify-python/README.md

 12. Now `OBS-Camera` camera should be available in Zoom (or other videoconferencing software).

 The steps 10-11 are required only once during setup.

+#### Remote GPU

+You can offload the heavy work to a server with a GPU and use your laptop just to retreive renderings from it.
+See the wiki page with installation [instructions](https://github.com/alievk/avatarify/wiki/Remote-GPU).

 ## Setup avatars
 Avatarify comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into `avatars` folder.